Medchain: Bridging the Gap Between LLM Agents and Clinical Practice with Interactive Sequence: MedChain Benchmark

 \subsection{Benchmark Evaluation}

-Given the complexity of medical decision-making, a simple binary evaluation of correct or incorrect is inadequate.
-To quantify the quality of CDM results, we've developed an evaluation system for each stage.
+Given the complexity of medical decision-making, we developed a comprehensive evaluation framework that goes beyond simple binary assessments.
 The standard answer for each stage comprises multiple key points.
 The evaluated agent's score increases with the number of standard points addressed, while irrelevant content leads to score reduction.
-To implement this approach, we employ the Intersection over Union (IoU) metric.
-For instance, in the treatment stage, the agent's score improves as it proposes more reasonable treatment measures.
+For each task, we employ specific evaluation metrics: Task 1 (Specialty Referral) uses accuracy and Intersection over Union (IoU) to compare predictions with ground truth.
+Task 2 (History-taking) calculates IoU between predicted and ground truth examination items.
+Task 3 leverages DocLens \cite{xie2024doclens} for assessing image interpretation quality.
+Task 4 employs a carefully designed prompt based on National Health Commission of China guidelines to evaluate diagnostic accuracy.
+Task 5 measures IoU between predicted and ground truth examination items.
+We elaborate the evaluation metrics in \autoref{sec:append_benchmark_construction}.